Quickstart#

 Define a Task Space#

-The task space represents the range of tasks that you want your curriculum to sample from.
-For example, in procgen, the task space is usually a set of 200 seeds to train on.
+The task space represents the set of tasks that you want your curriculum to sample from.
+For example, in procgen, the task space is usually a discrete set of 200 seeds.

 Either use one of the curricula built into Syllabus, or create your own by extending the Curriculum class.